undera/chess-engine-nn/README.md

 OMG, _it makes meaningful captures for the first time_!
 That happened after I changed learning process to "learn only from moves of winning side", which I decided to do after reading some articles about how to deal with negative samples, softmax, and milticlass outputs.
 Though training accuracy is now around ~0.25, I like the impact on moves that I got.

 As usual, I will leave it training versus SF for a night, maybe even for 48 hours.
 Let's see how it evolves. ...
 And after night of training it still converges into ~0.4 accuracy.

+### 3 Sep 2019

+Having short break from primary job, I implemented more efficient way to represent possible moves output from NN: it includes only moves that are theoretically possible on board.
+This limits output size from 4096 into 756 combinations, which serves well on dense type of layers.